TheOGMental/transformer-from-scratch/README.md

 #### Gabriel Del Castillo:
 - Set up a GitHub webhook to notify the team of repository updates, completed by March 11, 2025.
 - Implemented the `.generate()` method in `T1000.py` for text generation from prompts, finalized by March 16, 2025.
+- Added tokenizer save function to `Transformer` class in `T1000.py`, to save tokenizer from training and use it in `.generate()` function.
 - Defined the project timeline, setting the deadline of March 16, 2025, and managed task discussions in class.
 - Contributed to planning remaining features (e.g., tokenization, embeddings) via Discord, completed by March 11, 2025.
 - Ensured team alignment on submission requirements, including LLM documentation, finalized by March 14, 2025.